uxtq-1/on-guard/README.md

-# OPS Solutions Services Website
+# OPS Online Solutions Services Website

 This repository contains the static website for **OPS Solutions Services**.
 It showcases the company’s business operations, contact center offerings, IT support services and professional staffing solutions.